sixty-north/cosmic-ray/docs/source/quickstart.rst

 things like the test execution, the execution engine, and so forth.
 It's entirely likely that the configuration created by ``cosmic-ray new-config`` won't be sufficient for your needs.
 Simply edit the config file to match your needs.
+See :ref:`Test suite<test_suite>` for explanations of some of those configuration options.

 Create a session and run tests
 ------------------------------